-4. Circuit Train – Perform several strengthening exercises interspersed with a short cardio segments.
-For example perform a leg press, lateral pull down and abdominal crunch followed by 3 minutes of cycling.
+4. Circuit Train – Perform several strengthening exercises interspersed with short cardio segments.
+For example perform a leg press, lateral pull-down, and abdominal crunch followed by 3 minutes of cycling.
 Then repeat another 3 strength exercises followed by 3 minutes of walking.
-Circuit training has a lower dropout rate (which means you will stick with it longer), is an efficient calorie burner, increases muscular strength and decreases body fat.
+Circuit training has a lower dropout rate (which means you will stick with it longer), is an efficient calorie burner, increases muscular strength, and decreases body fat.

 6. Exercise first thing in the morning – Morning exercisers have a higher likelihood of showing up.
 Later in the day, the odds that you’ll skip your workout increase as interruptions things come up and fatigue sets in.
 Morning exercise also helps regulate your hormone response, telling your body to release fat and kick start your metabolism.

 7. Eat a “primer” meal prior to working out – Having a small balanced meal prior to exercise will help you burn fat.
 After you eat, your blood sugar rises, and exercise acts like insulin to help regulate blood glucose.
 Eating will also give you the energy for a more intense workout – you will therefore burn more calories.